 • In its response to the MGC, when the MGC included Local and Remote Descriptors, the MG shall include Local and Remote Descriptors for all groups of properties and property values it reserved resources for.
 If the MG is incapable of supporting at least one of the alternatives within the Local (Remote) Descriptor received from the MGC, it shall return an empty Local (Remote) Descriptor.

 • If the Mode Property of the LocalControl Descriptor is "RecvOnly", "SendRecv", or "LoopBack", the MG must be prepared to receive media encoded according to any of the alternatives included in its response to the MGC.

+NOTE – If a Local or Remote Descriptor contains multiple groups of properties, and ReserveGroup is "True", then the MG is requested to reserve resources so that it can decode or encode the media stream according to any of the alternatives.
+For instance, if the Local Descriptor contains two groups of properties, one specifying packetized ITU-T G.711 A-law audio and the other ITU-T G.723.1 audio, the MG reserves resources so that it can decode one audio stream encoded in either ITU-T G.711 A-law format or ITU-T G.723.1 format.
+The MG does not have to reserve resources to decode two audio streams simultaneously, one encoded in ITU-T G.711 A-law and one in ITU-T G.723.1.
+The intention for the use of ReserveValue is analogous.

 7.1.8.2.3.4 ReserveValue = "False" AND ReserveGroup = "False"